Wolf Alice: 'Festival line-ups are still playing it safe'

 "So I think there might still be a climate of paying heritage acts to come back and play Reading for the 16th time."

-It's May 2021 and we're at the band's rehearsal studio in West London filming for our documentary Back to Live: How Covid Changed Music.
+It's May 2021 and we're at the band's rehearsal studio in west London filming for our documentary Back to Live: How Covid Changed Music.

 It's about the lasting impacts the pandemic could have on gigs and festivals and sees us going behind the scenes with some of the country's biggest artists.